markrenaud/iOSBootcamp/Module-2/README.md

 #### _h) How can you view your App in Light and Dark Modes simultaneously?_

 - Choosing the `Color Scheme Variants` in the Xcode Canvas.
-- Creating multiple previews in the `PreviewProvider` for the `View` with associated `.preferredColorScheme(_ colorScheme: ColorScheme?) ` modifiers and switch between the two.
+- Creating multiple previews in the `PreviewProvider` for the `View` with associated `.preferredColorScheme(_:) ` modifiers and switch between the two.

 #### _i) Below is an image of the Canvas from Xcode.
 The Canvas is in selectable mode.
 Can you explain why the red background does not cover the entire button area?_